MuscleMap/MuscleMap/docs/muscle-quantification.md

 mm_extract_metrics -i sub-01_T2w.nii.gz
 ```

-### 2.2 `-s` — segmentation labelmap
+### 2.2 `-s` — Muscle segmentation labelmap

-The labelmap produced by `mm_segment`:
+The muscle segmentation labelmap produced by `mm_segment` or from manual segmentation:

 ```bash
 mm_extract_metrics -s sub-01_dseg.nii.gz
 ```

-The segmentation must contain the same dimensions and orientation as the input image.

 <div class="callout callout-warning">
   <strong>Warning</strong><br>
-    If the segmentation does not match the input image dimensions, metrics cannot be computed.
-    Ensure you use the segmentation produced for that exact image.
+The segmentation must contain the same dimensions and orientation as the input image.
 </div>

+### 2.3 `-o` — Output directory
+Output directory to save the results from `mm_extract_metrics`.
+If not specified, the results are saved in the same directory as the input image.

 ---